Sandra Doorley: 2024 traffic stop incident

 On April 22, 2024, Doorley was spotted by Webster Police traveling at 55 mph in a 35 mph zone.
 The observing officer activated his emergency lights and siren and attempted to conduct a traffic stop, but Doorley did not pull over; instead, she drove home and called the Webster Chief of Police while being pursued.
 Webster Police body cam footage shows Doorley displaying her badge, refusing to follow orders, and directing expletives at the investigating officer while repeatedly invoking her position.
 Doorley stated, “I am going to prosecute myself.
-You know what I am going to do with the ticket.”
+You know what I am going to do with the ticket?”
 Doorley received a speeding ticket.
 In a statement the following day, Doorley apologized for her conduct and informed the public that she had pleaded guilty to the speeding ticket.
 Video of the confrontation between Doorley and the officer went viral.

-Gov. Kathy Hochul referred Doorley to the Commission on Prosecutorial Conduct in the aftermath of the traffic stop incident.
+Governor Kathy Hochul referred Doorley to the Commission on Prosecutorial Conduct in the aftermath of the traffic stop incident.
 The Monroe County Office of Public Integrity opened its own investigation, and in July released a report finding that Doorley's behavior was "rude at best, and more accurately described as abusive", and noted that her unsafe driving of a county-owned vehicle and attempt to "secure unwarranted privileges or exemptions" for herself were both violations of county ethics codes.
 It referred the case to the Monroe County Board of Ethics for action and cooperation with other investigating agencies.
 In July 2025, the Commission on Prosecutorial Conduct issued a 13-page report on the incident, noting that Doorley had testified about her intentions to vacate her position and recommending that she be publicly censured for her misconduct.